Nonlinear Hall Effect in Metal-Organic Frameworks

-In this Letter, we address this gap by introducing a down-folding framework that maps MOFs onto effective lattice models, enabling the design of systems with strong and controllable NLHE.
-While this framework can be applied to a wide range of MOFs with different symmetries, our current focus is on 2D MOFs possessing C$_3$ symmetry.
-We anticipate this analysis will expedite the discovery of MOFs exhibiting NLHE with other lattice symmetries as well.
-Specifically, we explicitly demonstrated how the experimentally relevant Cu-dicyano-anthracene (Cu--DCA) monolayer~\cite{fuchs2020kagome, Zhang2016_NanoLett_DCA_TI,Kumar2018_NanoLett_MOF_Bands} and the triphenyl-metal (metal = Pb/Bi) MOF~\cite{wang2013organic,wang2013quantum} can be mapped onto an effective, down-folded star-lattice description through a real-space decimation procedure~\cite{bandyopadhyay20218,bandyopadhyay2020review,banerjee2024non,bose2025origin}.
-The renormalized hoppings for the two materials yield two distinct band topologies within the star-lattice framework, in agreement with our first-principles analysis.
-Notably, the Fermi level in both cases resides precisely at the Dirac point, which crucially offers the potential for Berry curvature hot spots at the Fermi surface.
-This mapping is not limited to these two MOFs, but can be extended to broader material classes, offering a controlled route to translate chemical and structural tunability into symmetry-selective band geometry.
-It enables the identification of experimentally accessible symmetry-lowering pathways, such as strain engineering and the synthesis of sister compounds that generate finite Berry curvature and an intrinsic, tunable dipolar component.
-This, in turn, allows for a sizable NLHE in MOFs, even without external perturbations.
+In this Letter, we introduce a downfolding framework that maps MOFs onto effective lattice models for designing strong and controllable NLHE.
+Focusing on $C_3$-symmetric 2D MOFs, we show that the experimentally relevant Cu-dicyano-anthracene (Cu--DCA) monolayer~\cite{fuchs2020kagome, Zhang2016_NanoLett_DCA_TI,Kumar2018_NanoLett_MOF_Bands}, pyrazine–metal and triphenyl-metal (metal = Pb/Bi) MOF~\cite{wang2013organic,wang2013quantum} can be mapped onto effective star and honeycomb lattice descriptions through real-space decimation~\cite{bandyopadhyay20218,bandyopadhyay2020review,banerjee2024non,bose2025origin}.
+The resulting hopping parameters reproduce the distinct first-principles band topologies, including gapped Dirac cones that provide a natural source of Berry-curvature hot spots.
+This mapping provides a route to connect chemical and structural tunability with symmetry-selective band geometry, identifying strain engineering and symmetry-lowered sister compounds as practical pathways to finite Berry curvature, a tunable Berry-curvature dipole, and sizable NLHE in MOFs.

-\textit{Downfolding of Cu--DCA.---} We begin with the experimentally synthesized Cu--DCA MOF, shown in Fig.~\ref{fig:1}(a)~\cite{kumar2021manifestation,zhang2014probing,hernandez2021searching,yan2021two,yan2021synthesis}.
-Its first-principles band structure [Fig.~\ref{fig:1}(b)] is semimetallic and exhibits Dirac crossings at the high-symmetry $K$ point~\cite{zhang2016intrinsic,fuchs2020kagome}.
-Because gap opening at such crossings readily produces Berry-curvature hot spots, Cu--DCA is an attractive starting point for NLHE engineering once spin--orbit coupling (SOC) and inversion-symmetry breaking is introduced.
+\textit{Downfolding of Cu--DCA.--} We begin with the experimentally synthesized Cu--DCA MOF, shown in Fig.~\ref{fig:1}(a)~\cite{kumar2021manifestation,zhang2014probing,hernandez2021searching,yan2021two,yan2021synthesis}.
+Its first-principles band structure [Fig.~\ref{fig:1}(b)] is semimetallic and hosts Dirac crossings at the high-symmetry $K$ point~\cite{zhang2016intrinsic,fuchs2020kagome}.
+Since gap opening at such crossings produces Berry-curvature hot spots, Cu--DCA is a natural starting point for NLHE engineering once SOC is included and inversion symmetry is broken.